bvdcode/peertube-runner/README.md

   bvdcode/peertube-runner-gpu:latest
 ```

+> Please note: `ffmpeg` does not support GPU acceleration in this container.
+It is used for video transcoding tasks only.
+GPU acceleration is provided for transcription tasks using Whisper and CTranslate2.

+> `whisper-ctranslate2` will download the model automatically on first transcription run, so ensure you have internet access in the container.

 ## Overview

 This project provides a containerized PeerTube Runner with NVIDIA CUDA support, designed for hardware-accelerated video processing including transcoding and transcription using Whisper and CTranslate2.
 The container supports all major PeerTube job types and is optimized for efficient processing in a PeerTube environment.